innFactory/react-typesafe-routes/README.md

       // Global options for this route
       options?: Partial<RO>;

-      // Wether or not to include this routes child routes in a RouterSwitch  - Defaults to true includeChildren?: boolean;
+      // Wether or not to include this routes child routes in a RouterRoutes  - Defaults to true includeChildren?: boolean;

-      // Wether or not this route is exact - Defaults to true exact?: boolean;
     }
   ),
 });